katarinajuliana/RailsLite/README.md

-Built to better understand the magic of the Rails framework.
+Built in order to better understand the magic of the Rails framework.

 Includes:
 • Controller Class